Transia-RnD/xls/XLS-LIMITED_TOKENS.md

 ### Q6: How does the `OutstandingAmount` get reduced?
 **A6:** When funds are sent back to the issuer, the `OutstandingAmount` in the `FToken` object will be reduced accordingly.
 This occurs during payment transactions where the issuer receives tokens back.
 There are also other transactions that can reduce the `OutstandingAmount`.

+## Another Implementation

+In addition to the proposed amendment for limiting token issuance through the `CreateFToken` transaction, we could do an alternative implementation that enhances security and control for token issuers.
+This implementation restricts the types of transactions that can be executed by an account that has created an `FToken`.

+### Overview

+Once an account creates an `FToken`, it will only be allowed to perform specific transaction types.
+This restriction ensures that the issuer maintains control over the flow of tokens and minimizes the risk of unintended consequences from other transaction types.
+The only permitted transactions for the issuer account will be:

+- **Payment**: Allows the issuer to send tokens to other accounts.
+- **Clawback**: Enables the issuer to reclaim tokens from other accounts, providing a mechanism for managing token supply and addressing potential misuse.